genuinefafa/gitlab-pipeline-status-single/README.md

 - `display.recentOnly` - Only show branches with recent activity
 - `display.pipelinesPerBranch` - Number of pipelines to show per branch
 - `display.compact` - Use compact display mode

+## Cache System

+The web interface uses a local file-based cache to improve performance:

+- **Cache location**: `.cache/pipeline-data.json`
+- **Cache duration**: 5 minutes (configurable in `src/cache.ts`)
+- **Cache strategy**:
+  - First request fetches fresh data from GitLab
+  - Subsequent requests use cached data if not expired
+  - Use "Force Refresh" button to bypass cache
+  - Cache is automatically updated on expiration
+- **Auto-generated**: Cache directory is created automatically on first run

 ## Troubleshooting